The Perfect One Day in San Diego Itinerary for Your First Visit

 The winter months of January and February tend to have the cheapest hotel rates since this isn’t a super busy time to go.
 Keep in mind that the water temperature will be pretty chilly, but you can rent wet suits if you want to go kayaking or paddleboarding.
 Even at the coldest time of year, afternoon highs often hit the sunny 60s, so it’s still a great time to visit the city and spend time outdoors.

-What to do if you Have One Day in San Diego?
+What To Do if You Have One Day in San Diego

 If you have just one day in San Diego, you’ll have to be selective about what you do.
 There are so many museums, historic sites, beaches, and parks that you could easily fill a whole week of vacation in the city.